Pete Hegseth heads to Capitol Hill to defend Trump's Iran war as 60-day congressional deadline looms

 "GOLD STAR FAMILIES DEVASTATED BY BIDEN'S BOTCHED AFGHANISTAN WITHDRAWAL ENDORSE HEGSETH FOR SECDEF"

-Vague Attribution: Claims that 'some Republicans say' the war must end without naming them or providing context, weakening accountability and source transparency.
+Vague Attribution: Claims like 'some Republicans say' lack specificity, weakening accountability and sourcing rigor.

 "some Republicans say will force the administration to draw down its military campaign"